 Common courtesy has seemingly been replaced with impatience.
 We, as human beings, are sadly disrespected and inconvenienced on a daily basis and it doesn't seem to matter.
 Ignored is the new "we care" model, seemingly.
 The "golden rule?"
-Well, that's I guess a nice "old" suggestion.
-Well, I have valued each and every person who has sent in a dx tip, format flip, QSL tip or just a nice comment/concern here and there.
+Well, that's a nice "old" suggestion.
+Well, each and every person who has sent a dx tip, format flip, QSL tip or just a nice comment/concern here and there has been valued.
 If you're here, it probably because something struck you about this effort: it's being updated daily, latest dx tips, updated, accurate information, lists and lists of dx, wish lists (targets) and the fact that other people (dx'ers, radio geeks, disc jockeys, station owners, engineers, hobbyists), people just like you, are here!

 You are not alone.
 Believe me, you're not alone.

 The best is ahead.
 May we all have a long time together!
 You have touched me more than you will ever know.
 Most grateful, humbled and as long as you're here, heck, send in a DX TIP!
 It's easy and fun!
 We're AMong other radio geeks!
 You'll never, ever be berated, slammed or ostracized here.
 Ever!! --John

 Your e-mail is NEVER, EVER forwarded and PRIVACY is respected.
 CONFIDENTIAL means CONFIDENTIAL.
 I don't "sell out" people or use their words to hurt them!

 Unlike them, we cater only to listeners right here.
 And we’re proud to be their first choice.